 What are the Causes of Thinning Hair?

 Our hair grows in various stages which can explain how hair loss happens.
 This growth cycle consists of the anagen (growth), catagen (transition) and telogen (resting) phases.
 The cycle lasts for a few years for each hair strand.
 Hair loss is completely normal after the telogen phase as the follicle makes way for new hair growth.

 If you’re experiencing hair loss that’s unusual, or you start noticing bald patches and clumps of hair falling out that are gradually exposing the scalp, you may be looking for solutions.
 The causes of thinning hair can be varied and can appear on the crown or in the frontal area with each type requiring different treatments.

 - What is Alopecia?

 Male and female pattern hair loss (Androgenic Alopecia) is the most common cause of hair loss with more than half of all men experiencing it to some degree in their lifetime.
 While people tend to lose around 50 – 100 hairs a day as part of the growth cycle if you start to notice more than this you may be suffering from a form of hair loss.

-There are many different causes of hair thinning and hair loss which include:
+There 9 main causes of hair thinning and hair loss include:

 - Hormonal imbalance

 - Medical Conditions: Alopecia Areata, Thyroid issues and Lupus

 - Nutritional deficiencies

 Both men and women can experience hair loss but for men, 25% start to lose hair by the time they are 30 years old.
-Thinning hair usually starts with either a receding hairline at the front and sides of the head.
-The hair loss can also appear as diffuse thinning where patchy hair loss occurs in different areas of the head resulting in reduced hair density often exposing the scalp.
+Thinning hair usually starts with either a receding hairline at the front and sides of the head with male pattern baldness.
+The hair loss can also appear as diffuse thinning where patchy hair loss occurs in different areas of the head resulting in reduced hair density often exposing the scalp and revealing balding spots.
 One of the causes of thinning hair is the high levels of DHT (the hormone that makes hair follicles shrink).